 The Fall term runs mid-September until early January.
 The Spring term runs February to June.

-There are a great number of English instructed courses in various departments and programs for students to choose from.
+There are over 200 English-instructed courses for students to choose from.
 For a list of courses commonly offered at NCCU and their Tulane equivalents, please see Sample Courses Offered.

 Actual courses offered will vary from semester to semester and year to year.
 For a an up-to-date list of course offerings, see the NCCU's Undergraduate Course Catalog.